 There are mainly two types of DMPs:-

 1. Open DMPs – if you opt for open DMP, the access to the data is more open for third-party agencies.
 This could mean that advertisers are directly operating the open platform for you.
-Data collected with open DMPs is often related to website information, demographic and audience data and other advertising related data.
+Data collected with open DMPs are often related to website information, demographic and audience data, and other advertising related data.

 2. Private DMPs – both private DMPs can work together with open DMPs.
 However, private DMPs can also be used as a standalone platform.
 Its primary function is to gather data, that aggregates the proprietary of marketing data.
 Information on client purchases and user profiles are the data that can be collected from here.